Augustin007/Augustin007/README.md

 I am a 17 year old programmer and mathematician.

-I am currently studying for a degree in Electrical Engineering and Mathematics at UCSD
+I graduated Valedictorian from high school (Valedictorian!) this year and will be studying for a degree in Electrical Engineering and Mathematics at UCSD this fall.

 I work as a gymnastics and parkour coach for all pre-competitive and non-competitive levels.